fedorenko22116/request-bundle/readme.md

 ### Using Collections

-To specify an array of objects which should be converted, use `isCollection` property.
+To specify an array of objects which should be converted, use `isCollection` property or use typehinting.
 You can use it in combination \
 with `isDto` to specify array of objects to be set. \
 Be aware that it's not recommended to use collection for entities as it's very inefficient way of getting data as it \
 will perform request to DB.